squinkylabs/SquinkyVCV/docs/filter.md

 Run an ADSR envelope into the slope control, and invert is with the attenuverter.
 Like modulating the Fc, modulating the slope can make the notes have a bright attack and then mellow out.
 But is sounds quite different, and is much less common (since so few filters have a slope control).

-For crazy, semi-chaotic sounds, use the Asym Fold voicing.
+For crazy, semi-chaotic sounds, use the "Asym Fold" voicing.

 ## More details on Stairway